Reposoft/rweb/www/style/buildicons/readme.txt

 from the unbuild Cezanne archive.

-Just deflate the archive to this folder, and run buildset-[color].sh instead of buildset to get the webbified icons
+Just deflate the archive to this folder, and run buildset.sh instead of buildset to get the webbified icons

+Use one parameter string with the parameters to modify the ImageMagick conversion ./buildset.sh "-type Palette -colors 32 -background #F0F0EE"